Trunk Group Restrictions (TGAR)

 - Route TARG values are programmed in LD 16.
 A route can have multiple TARGs.
 Default is 1, usually blocking access.

-In this example, we will change a routes access restrictions (TARG) so that sets with a TGAR of 1, 2 or 3 cannot access the route, but sets with any other TGAR value can.
+Below changes a routes access restrictions (TARG) so that sets with a TGAR of 1, 2 or 3 cannot access the route, but sets with any other TGAR can.
 Remember, if TGAR = TARG, the call is blocked, if TGAR ≠ TARG, the call is allowed.
 Only an exact match matters.

 Changes are made to the Route Data Block (RDB) in LD 16.
 The RDB is printed in LD 21.